eth-cscs/sarus/doc/config/timestamp-hook.rst

 -------------------

-The Timestamp hook can be configured to run at any of the container lifecycle phases supported for hook execution (prestart, poststart, poststop), since it is not tied to the workings of other hooks or the container application.
+The Timestamp hook can be configured to run at any of the container lifecycle phases which resolve hook paths in the runtime namespace (createRuntime, createContainer, poststart, poststop), since it is not tied to the workings of other hooks or the container application.

 The hook optionally supports the following environment variable: